lfernando-silva/easy-dependency-loader/README.md

 ### Usage

-Make sure you have a dependencies list in the following format, with paths FROM the root of the project:
+Make sure you have a dependencies list in the following format:

 ```sh
 {